FairwindsOps/tethys/README.md

   - Using the Docker driver, volumes, a sidecar or a logging agent ensure that your container is logging to a file in `/var/log` on the EC2 host

 ## Part 3
-_Goal: Containerize an your own hello-world app using Docker_
+_Goal: Containerize your own hello-world app using Docker_
 - Create a `hello-world` style app and containerize it
   - Write a basic script in a language of your choice that echoes “Hello world” to stdout
   - Write a new `Dockerfile` that will build your script into a Docker image and execute it when the container is run.
 Ensure any dependencies necessary are included